-All this time, Jeanine was poking at me, encouraging me to educate other nurses and doctors, telling me I should set up and develop a training program.
+A former colleague who I trusted at the time encouraged me to educate other nurses and doctors, telling me I should set up and develop a training program.

 Initially, I wasn’t all that interested.

 But I did see areal need for in-depth, research-based medical aesthetics training.
 So, I did it.
 After a lot of sweat and toil, research and writing, I created the THMA Consulting Training and Preceptorship Program.
-Jeanine, of course, is now a policy developer as well as an expert trainer and mentor in several of our courses.

 No way I would’ve have imagined 30 years ago being in this position today of training medical professional through Ontario and across Canada.
 Or that medical aesthetics would become such a respected and desirable medical field.